 (Gr. agnoeom, “to be ignorant”).
 Monophysite sect.
-The Monophysite* issue in the Eastern Church blossomed forth following the* (451).
+The Monophysite* issue in the Eastern Church blossomed forth following the Council of Chalcedon* (451).
 Even though the Monophysites were agreed that Christ had only one nature and not two, they themselves divided internally into factional parties.
 The two most important were the Severians-from Severus, patriarch of Antioch-and the Julianists-from Julian of Halicarnassus.
 These split further into subdivisions.
 The Severians divided into the Agnoetae, sometimes called the Themistians, and the Theodosians.
-The Themistians-from Themistius, deacon of Alexandria-were known as Agnoetae because of their particular emphasis about Christ's nature: as a man was not totally omniscient, but shared man's ignorance of many things.
+The Themistians-from Themistius, deacon of Alexandria-were known as Agnoetae because of their particular emphasis about Christ's nature: Jesus Christ as a man was not totally omniscient, but shared man's ignorance of many things.
 The strict Monophysites would naturally reject this view.